Yorikup/renamerjs/README.md

 # renamerjs
-Script that renames files in entire directory
+Script that renames files in entire directory.
+Yet another small script for upwork.